CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 {{</tabs>}}

-### Change the Name of a TCA Rule
+### Change the Name of a Rule

-You cannot change the name of a TCA rule using the NetQ CLI because the rules do not have names.
+You cannot change the name of a threshold-crossing rule using the NetQ CLI because the rules do not have names.
 They receive identifiers (the `tca_id`) automatically.
 In the NetQ UI, to change a rule name, you must delete the rule and re-create it with the new name.
-Refer to {{<link title="Configure Threshold-Based Event Notifications/#delete-a-tca-rule" text="Delete a TCA Rule">}} and then {{<link title="Configure Threshold-Based Event Notifications/#create-a-tca-rule" text="Create a TCA Rule">}}.

-### Change the Severity of a TCA Rule
+### Change the Severity of a Rule

-TCA rules are categorized as either informational or error.
+Threshold-crossing rules are categorized as either info or error.

-In the NetQ UI, you must delete the rule and re-create it specifying the new severity.
-Refer to {{<link title="Configure Threshold-Based Event Notifications/#delete-a-tca-rule" text="Delete a TCA Rule">}} and then {{<link title="Configure Threshold-Based Event Notifications/#create-a-tca-rule" text="Create a TCA Rule">}}.
+In the NetQ UI, you must delete the rule and re-create it, specifying the new severity.

 In the NetQ CLI, to change the severity, run: